Close

 If the FOV is too low this will result in a loss of speed and peripheral vision.
 There could be cars beside us and we’d never know because we effectively eliminated them from our view by zooming in on a part of the track that we haven’t even encountered yet.
 Imagine driving through a tunnel at 100km/h and focusing solely on the exit of the tunnel.
 Due to the reduced viewing angle, the perspective of speed will be reduced despite the exit approaching at a relatively fast pace.

-Conversely, if the FOV is too high it will feel like you are driving the car from the backseat making it difficult to race effectively as you are stretching your view and it will feel as if you are going faster than you actually are.
+Conversely, if the FOV is too high it will feel like you are driving the car from the backseat making it difficult to race effectively as you are stretching your view and it will feel as if you are going faster than you are.

 How Do I Calculate FOV?

 So how do you figure out the correct FOV for your situation?
-There are many online resources that will automatically calculate the correct FOV based on your distance from your display, size of display and the sim that you are using.
-An important note is that optimal FOV does vary from sim to sim.
-What works in iRacing might not be applicable in Assetto Corsa Competizione.
+Many online resources will automatically calculate the correct FOV based on your distance from your display, the size of the display and the sim that you are using.

 Step One